LoginRadius/engineering-portal/content/blog/cpp-stl-containers/index.md

 - Associative containers: (sorted in a specific order, these containers boast search speeds of O(log N))
   - `std::set`: Each element inserted into a set is it's own identifier, meaning that unique elements are entered.
 Each element acts as it's own "key" - which uniquely identifies it.
 For example, suppose you are a volunteer for entering student information for new students entering into the semester.
 They are uniquely identified by their roll numbers.
 Suppose you enter the same student's Roll No (the ID) twice into a set, it will be inserted just once - because a "set" can only have unique values.
-  - `std::multiset`: Like a set, but here multiple same elements are allowed.
+  - `std::multiset`: Like a set, but here same multiple elements are allowed.
 Entering the roll no from before twice into an `std::multiset` will result in it being added twice.
-  - `std::map`: Take a literal map for example.
+  - `std::map`: Take a literal map, for example.
 When you point to a location on the map, it tells you the details.
 The "point" is the key, and the details of that location are the "values".
 The keys are unique, and values can be anything.
 An `std::map` works the same way.
 Perhaps an example will help understanding more about it:
   ```cpp
   // This maps a student name to his marks.
 But is this correct?
   std::map<std::string, int> mapOfStudentNameToMarks;